4ever-software/website/src/content/pages/feature-forest.md

 # Feature Forest <sup>1.0.0</sup>

-## A drop dead simple app for creating a discovery tree.
-No subscription.
+## A drop dead simple app for creating a discovery tree.<br /> No subscription.
 The code belongs to you, forever.

 Agile teams don't build features in one go.
 Feature Forest helps you discover your dependency tree and deliver one step at a time.
 Pay once, click a button, start using.
 Or download, run one command, and host it for your entire company.
 It's yours.